Ferrologic/do-we-need-reference/README.md

-# K2_regression_DSportalen
+# Do we need a reference period?
-Description of K2 regression for posting on the DS portal
+Post on Kyso